rp50/upe-presentations/mdfiles/ssh_workshop.md

 ---

-#### What is Global Protect, why do I need it?
+#### What is Global Protect Why do I need it?
 * Global Protect is the Campus VPN
-* It helps secure our campus network, preventing outside parties from accessing internal assets
+* Helps to secure our campus network, preventing outside parties from accessing internal assets

 ---

 ### How do I install it?
-* If you're on Windows or Mac, you can just go to vpn.csuchico.edu, log in, then choose the correct file, and install
+Go to vpn.csuchico.edu, log in, then choose the matching file for your OS, and install

 ---

 ### How do I install it on Linux?
-* If you're on Linux, you can visit wiki.charon.click/vpn to view the community documentation for getting connected
+Visit wiki.charon.click/vpn to view the community documentation for getting connected

 ---